liminchen/OptCuts/README.md

   * 1: not meaningful
 * delta (initial homotopy parameter)
   * [4,16]: recommanded initial homotopy parameter for AutoCuts
-  * For OptCuts, 0 is without fracture propagation, > 0 is with fracture propagation, and in our visualization webpage, it also serves as a classification ID
+  * For OptCuts, 0 is without fracture propagation which is usually used for debugging, > 0 is with fracture propagation, and in our visualization webpage, it also serves as a classification ID
 * methodType
   * 0: OptCuts, must also have lambda > 0 and lambda < 1
   * 1: An AutoCuts implementation, must also have lambda > 0
-  * 2: EBCuts
+  * 2: EBCuts, using the extremity-boundary cutting strategy from Geometry Images within OptCuts framework
   * 3: OptCuts with fixed lambda, must also have lambda > 0 and lambda < 1
   * 4: Ed minimization with the initial seams
 * anyStringYouLike